 Research Buyers Through Digital Channels

 If your buyers are engaged on social media, conducting sales research through social channels makes sense.
-If not, you can still set up alerts (check out Mention sometime), watch for Trigger Events, and conduct other online research to learn more about them.
+If not, you can still set up alerts (think Google Alerts, Ambition, or check out Mention sometime), watch for Trigger Events, and conduct other online research to learn more about them.
 Possibilities:

 - Review profiles on LinkedIn and other social sites

 - Learn which LinkedIn groups they belong to and if they are participating in discussions